circleci/circleci-docs/jekyll/_cci1/parallel-manual-setup.md

 using parallelism environment variables (aimed at more complex scenarios).

 Either way, there are a few things to keep in mind:

-* `test` and `deploy` sections in your `circle.yml` are single-node only by default and will only run on node 0.
+- `test` and `deploy` sections in your `circle.yml` are single-node only by default and will only run on node 0.
 However, you can override `test` sections per command (add `:` to the end of each command you'd like to parallelize, then add a double-indented `parallel: true` below that).
-Alas, no parallel deploys.

-* Inferred `test` commands will automatically parallelize.
+- Inferred `test` commands will automatically parallelize.

-* Currently, commands that only run in node 0 will erroneously show up in the UI as running on all nodes.
+- Currently, commands that only run in node 0 will erroneously show up in the UI as running on all nodes.

-<h3>Using the `files` configuration modifier</h3>
+### Using the `files` configuration modifier

 Parallelizing test runners that accept file names is straightforward!
 The `files` modifier can list paths to the test files, and CircleCI will run the test runners with different test files in each node.